 What is Detox?

 To begin the recovery process, the first step is to detox from the alcohol and drugs upon which an individual is dependent.
 This process is when the body is purged of substances while simultaneously experiencing – and dealing with – withdrawal symptoms.
+As part of our addiction treatment program, Circle of Hope provides luxury drug and alcohol detox services in the Reseda neighborhood of Los Angeles.

 The Three Stages of Detox